Environmental Art from Appalachia

 Following is my 11-minute video to show the impact of a strip mine on our neighborhood.
 Blasting, noise and dust were the beginning.
 Acid mine drainage is the lasting result.

-Betsy Jaeger was born in 1954 in Geneva, Illinois; a town on the Fox River which looks forty miles east to the Chicago Art Institute and west across Illinois farmland.
+Betsy Jaeger was born in 1954 in Geneva, Illinois; a town on the Fox River which looks forty miles east to Chicago and west across Illinois farmland.

 In 1976 she received a Bachelor of Fine Arts degree from the University of Notre Dame and in 1978 a Master of Fine Arts degree from West Virginia University, both in painting.

 In 1984 she moved to Edinburgh, Scotland with Glasgow-born husband Stephen Lawson.
 In 1989 they returned to the rural home they built in Morgantown, West Virginia, where they still live.

 During the past forty years Betsy has had seven solo exhibitions and shown in many juried and group exhibitions in Scotland, West Virginia and regionally.